Lani274/tutorial-flask-login/README.md

 </form>
 {% endblock %}
 ````
-This code will create four labels for our sign up page and also four fields to let the user enter his email, first name and password.
-We will also have a submit button.
+This code will create four labels for our sign up page and also four input fields to let the user enter his email, first name and password.
+We will also have a submit button to submit the information of the user.

 Now go to *login.html* and replace the h1 tag with the following code: